 Florida traffic rules require drivers to yield to others on the road in certain situations.
 When someone does not obey this rule, he or she can injure pedestrians, bicyclists, or other motorists.
-The car crash lawyers at Frankl & Kominsky are prepared to help you pursue a claim in South Florida against a driver who failed to yield.
+The car crash lawyers at Frankl Kominsky are prepared to help you pursue a claim in West Palm Beach against a driver who failed to yield.
 Our lawyers are seasoned litigators who can tenaciously assert your right to damages after an accident.Failing to Yield Can Cause Serious Harm

 Drivers who fail to yield injure thousands of people on this state’s highways every year.
 The Florida Department of Highway Safety and Motor Vehicles reported that 22,974 traffic accident injuries were caused by a motorist’s failure to yield the right of way in 2012.

 Florida traffic regulations specifically require drivers to yield under certain circumstances.
 For example, they must give the right of way to: